-* Italy grids draw interest from China State Grid, IFM - sources
+* Italy grids draw interest from China State Grid, IFM -

 * China State Grid competing with Italy power grid in Greece

 * Italy grids stake on block worth more than 3 bln euros